Additivity of higher rho invariants and nonrigidity of topological manifolds: Novikov rho invariant and strong Novikov conjecture

 \section{Novikov rho invariant and strong Novikov conjecture}

 In this section, we define a homological version of the higher rho invariant from Section $\ref{sec:highrho}$.
 This homological higher rho invariant will be called \emph{Novikov rho invariant} for reasons that will be explained in later part of this section.
 One importance of the Novikov rho invariant is that it can be used to detect nontrivial elements in the structure group of a closed oriented topological manifold, even when the fundamental group of the manifold is torsion free.
+In particular, we apply the Novikov rho invariant to show that the structure group is not finitely generated for a class of manifolds.
 Throughout the section, we assume $n \geq 5$.

 Let $X$ be a proper metric space with $\pi_1 X = \Gamma$.
 Suppose $\widetilde X$ is the universal cover of $X$.
 We have the following commutative diagram: